KAY-imaging/OA-pipeline/README.md

 >    9.3.
 Define the 'selector' and select the column name to apply a threshold to remove the noise from the data.
 >    9.4.
 Define 'threshold' variable for better results

+In this step we have to select an appropriate threshold according to the smallest value of **'Curvedlength'** in the output .xml.
+This step is to avoid noise like two- or three-voxel meaningless branches.

 >10.
 Creation of datasets with a defined order